RainInApril/shell/init_files_variables_and_expansions/README.md

 The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line tr "[A-Za-z]" "[N-ZA-Mn-za-m]" script encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII. paste - - | cut -f 1 script prints every other line from the input, starting with the first line.